Robust integration of external control data in randomized trials: Proofs

 \subsection{Proof of Lemma \ref{lemma:fix}}

-\begin{proof} We have proved the estimator is consistent in \ref{app: robust}; next, we prove it is asymptotically normal.
+\begin{proof} We have proved the estimator is consistent in \ref{app:robust}; next, we prove it is asymptotically normal.
 Define $O_i=(Y_i, S_i, A_i, X_i)$, because $\{O_1, O_2,..., O_n\}$ are independent and identically distributed random variables, by the Central limit theorem, when $Y$ has finite mean and variance, the estimator is asymptotically normal.
+Now we derive its asymptotic variance.